 Itchy skin with or without a rash

-This can be uncomfortable, but using a moisturiser and sunscreen may help.
-Your specialist team may suggest drugs such as antihistamines to reduce itching.
+Your treatment team may suggest drugs such as antihistamines to reduce itching.

 Upper respiratory tract infections

 You may develop a cough, shortness of breath, headaches, a blocked nose or a sore throat.

 Increased risk of infection

 Having this treatment can affect the number of healthy blood cells in the body.
 Not having enough white blood cells can increase the risk of getting an infection.

-- you have a high temperature (over 37.5°C) or low temperature (under 36°C), or whatever your chemotherapy team has advised
+- A high temperature (over 37.5°C) or low temperature (under 36°C), or whatever your chemotherapy team has advised

-- you suddenly feel unwell, even with a normal temperature
+- Suddenly feeling unwell, even with a normal temperature

-- you have any symptoms of an infection, for example, a sore throat, a cough, a need to pass urine frequently or feel cold and/or shivery
+- Symptoms of an infection, for example a sore throat, a cough, a need to pass urine frequently or feeling cold or shivery

-Any hair loss caused by chemotherapy should be temporary and in most cases your hair will begin to grow back once your chemotherapy treatment has ended.
+Any hair loss caused by chemotherapy should be temporary and in most cases your hair will begin to grow back once your chemotherapy has ended.

 Nausea and vomiting

-If your sickness is not controlled by these, tell your specialist team as they may be able to change your anti-sickness drugs.
+If your sickness is not controlled by these, tell your treatment team as they may be able to change your anti-sickness drugs.